-Author Nisi Shawl spoke at the Woodson Regional Library earlier month about the effect that author Octavia Butler had on her personally and professionally.
-She was there as part of the One Book, One Chicago series of programs and CPL’s celebration of American American Heritage Month.
+Author Nisi Shawl spoke at the Woodson Regional Library earlier this month about the effect that author Octavia Butler had on her personally and professionally.
+She was there as part of the One Book, One Chicago series of programs and CPL’s celebration of African American History Month.
 Did you get to go?
 If you did, please comment below and tell us what you thought of it.

-While you wait for your holds to come in, why not check out some books by other award-winning black women science fiction and fantasy authors?
-Here are just a few to get you started:
+Why not check out some books by other award-winning black women science fiction and fantasy authors?
+Here are just a few to get you started.

 Nalo Hopkinson’s Skin Folk won the 2002 World Fantasy Award for Best Story Collection.